Overview

 Scenarios for using Custom Compliance can be:

-- The environment is running Docker-based applications on Linux endpoints, and you don't want to update the Docker application because they are not supported by your application.
+- The environment is running Docker-based applications on Linux endpoints, and you do not want to update the Docker application because it is not supported by your application.

 Compliance Rule